|

 (recommended at least yearly)

-Remove the jets from the spa and place them in a bucket of cleaning
+Remove the jets from the spa and place them in a bucket of

-a 5 gallon paint bucket.
-Use one cup of Cascade to 5 gallons of
+washing soap and water in a 5 gallon paint bucket.
+Use one

-water and soak for at least on hour.
+cup of Cascade to 5 gallons of water and soak for at least on

 Then take each jet and agitate by hand up and down in the Cascade